 In this workshop, we will explore how to create classrooms that are welcoming to people of all genders, orientations and expressions by reframing assumptions, addressing our own biases and rethinking how and when we address questions of identity and sexuality.
 Utilizing practical tools from the Seattle-King County Health Department’s FLASH curriculum, participants will practice answering questions, using inclusive language, and establishing safe classrooms.

 - Groups of 3 or more participants: $157.50 (call 253-535-7722 for discount code)

 - PLU students & alumni: $140 (call 253-535-7722 for discount code)

 - 6.5 OSPI Clock Hours

-*LICSWs may be able to apply these hours towards DOH continuing education requirements
+- LICSWs and MFTs may be able to apply these hours towards DOH continuing education requirements